 Ameren Missouri is planning to develop a utility waste management facility at the Labadie Power Plant on 400 acres east of the plant.
 The levee-protected property is between the Missouri River and the hills to the south in Franklin County, Mo.

 The facility will provide long-term or permanent storage of coal combustion products which are the solids produced when coal is burned.
 These solids are either collected from the furnace (bottom ash) or they are removed from the flue gas (fly ash or future scrubber waste).
-Current plans call for construction to start in 2013, with operation beginning in late 2014 or early 2015.
 The project is subject to approval from the Missouri Department of Natural Resources, Franklin County, and other federal, state, county and local agencies.